 I tried to live the bread-maker lifestyle for years.
 There was a time when my panini-maker enjoyed regular workouts.
 And my “baby” is 12 now, but if I could look back at our baby registry, and our wedding registry years before that, I’m sure I’d laugh at what we considered want-worthy.

 The truth is that we don’t need a large percentage of the products being hawked to us every day.
 Big companies are adept at convincing us that their products will improve our lives.

-There are some indestructible products that are worth the price.
+There are some indestructible products that are worth their price.
 But the products here are ones you can easily do without, either because you already own something that can serve the same purpose or because they are simply unnecessary to begin with.

 1. Banana slicer

 You don’t need a banana slicer.
 Even the dullest knife can slice a banana into tasty little rounds.

 Instead, take some time out to read the hilarious reviews of banana slicers on Amazon, because they boast plenty of humorous a-peel.